 Also read – Patan – The Age-Old Buddhist Town in Nepal

 Juju Dhau, the ‘King of Curds’ is a Bhaktapur-special curd-treat.
 Juju Dhau is generally prepared from buffalo milk.
 At first, buffalo milk is boiled; then it is poured into a traditional clay pot which is known as “kataura”.
 Clay pots must be warm but prior to this process, clay pots are drowned in water to prevent them from absorbing milk from the curd.
-No sugar is added to bring sweetness to the curd but spices like cardamom, coconut, etc are mixed to create mouth-melting sweetness.
+No sugar is added to bring sweetness to the curd, but cardamom or minced coconut are mixed to create mouth-melting sweetness.

 Aila is a homemade alcoholic beverage made by distillation of fermented rice, grain, and millet.
 Like all the Newari liquors, it’s really strong and burns through the throat!

 Would you taste the local Newari food in Kathmandu?
-As a vegetarian, how has your experience been with Newari food?
+As a vegetarian, how did you like the Newari cuisine?

 9 responses to “A Vegetarian’s Guide to Newari Food in Kathmandu”